CRITICAL ILLNESS INSURANCE

 Is critical illness insurance right for my client?

-Critical illness insurance should be considered by everyone, especially those who have or are at risk for serious illness.
-It can be the difference between financial security and going bankrupt.
+Critical illness insurance is a smart consideration for everyone—especially those with a history of or risk factors for serious illness.
+It can be the crucial difference between maintaining financial stability and facing overwhelming medical expenses.

 For example, if you have a heart attack that requires quadruple bypass surgery, you do not want to rely solely on your health insurance.
 You also do not want to be retired, without income, and recovering from a critical illness.

-Medical emergencies such as a heart attack, stroke, or cancer can prove costly to an individual, especially someone on a fixed income.
-Critical illness insurance provides additional coverage for medical emergencies and helps to take care of exceeding costs when traditional health insurance falls short.
+Major medical emergencies such as a heart attack, stroke, or cancer can prove costly to an individual, especially someone on a fixed income.
+Critical illness insurance helps with additional coverage for medical emergencies and also takes care of exceeding medical bills when traditional health insurance falls short.

-Looking at a family medical history may help determine the need for a critical illness policy.
-For example, if a parent has heart disease, it likely runs in the family, and investing in critical illness insurance would be a proactive step in preparing for future financial stress.
+Reviewing a family’s medical history can provide valuable insight into whether a critical illness policy is a wise choice.
+For example, if a parent has heart disease, it likely runs in the family.
+So, investing in critical illness insurance can be a proactive step in preparing for future financial stress.

 How do I find the best critical illness insurance policy for my client?